KSP-KOS/KSLib/doc/lib_seven_seg.md

-Needs // This file is distributed under the terms of the MIT license, (c) the KSLib team
+// This file is distributed under the terms of the MIT license, (c) the KSLib team

 ###seven_seg